My Studio Policy

-Theory Exams and Scale Clubs: Leveled theory review tests are taken with the completion of each theory book.
-Students will receive a scale package depending on their level and have to complete all requirements before joining a scale club.
+- Theory Exams and Scale Clubs: Leveled theory review tests are taken with the completion of each theory book.
+Students will work on scales and technical drills depending on their level and have to complete all requirements before joining a scale/technique club.
 This ensures progress in “not so favorite” topics and motivates students to move on to the next level.

-Motivational Challenges/Adjudication Events: MTNA Music Achievement Award Program and NFMC Music Festival are two programs to foster student motivation and encouragement in a non-competitive environment.
+- Motivational Challenges/Adjudication Events: MTNA Music Achievement Award Program and NFMC Music Festival are two programs to foster student motivation and encouragement in a non-competitive environment.
 The Music Achievement Award Program will take place during the Fall semester and the Music Festival is held in March.
-Participation is optional, but highly recommended.
 Other motivational challenges may be offered as needed.
 In Spring, students will additionally have the opportunity to participate in the TMTA auditions/competitions.

-100 Days of Practicing: All students will receive a chart to track their 100 days of at home practicing.
+- 100 Days of Practicing: All students will receive a chart to track their 100 days of at home practicing.
 Students must return their completed charts.
-The Piano Explorer (a student/children music magazine) will print students’ names and list them on their website.